NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/dvdProcessing/service-copies.md

 ## Current Approach

-We utilize our [ISO Transcoder Script](https://github.com/NYPL/ami-preservation/blob/main/ami_scripts/iso_transcoder.py), which leverages MakeMKV to create intermediate MKV files for each video title set found within the ISO disc image of a DVD.
+We utilize our [ISO Transcoder MakeMKV Script](https://github.com/NYPL/ami-preservation/blob/main/ami_scripts/iso_transcoder_makemkv.py), which leverages MakeMKV to create intermediate MKV files for each video title set found within the ISO disc image of a DVD.
 This step provides a high-fidelity representation of each video title set, preserving essential structural information from the DVD.

 Our script’s default behavior is to produce one MP4 per video title set, but DVDs vary widely in how they are authored.
 To address these variations, our script includes a `-f --force` flag, which concatenates the separate MKVs into a single MP4 file before transcoding.
 This option is intended only for cases where the title sets on an ISO appear to have been unintentionally fragmented.

+## Alternative Approach for Challenging Cases

+While the MakeMKV-based script is our preferred method due to its superior error handling, encryption handling, and retention of subtitles and chapters, there are cases where MakeMKV cannot process an ISO.
+For these scenarios, we use an alternative script: [ISO Transcoder Cat/MKVMerge](https://github.com/NYPL/ami-preservation/blob/main/ami_scripts/iso_transcoder_cat_mkvmerge.py).

+This script provides two options for processing:
+1. **`cat` Approach**: Concatenates the VOBs directly and quickly from the ISO, before transcoding to MP4 with FFmpeg.
+2. **`mkvmerge` Approach**: If cat fails, automatically uses MKVMerge to combine the VOBs into a single MKV file, which is then transcoded to MP4 with FFmpeg.

+These methods are particularly useful for ISOs where MakeMKV encounters issues, such as structural anomalies or unsupported formats.

 ## DVD Structure